KarolinaMot/HLSL-and-ue5-blog/_site/index.md

 ```

 This is the final result!

 ![alt text](assets/images/Aura.gif "Title")

 ## Global Shaders and SceneViewExtension

-Disclaimer: this method requires you to have some decent knowledge in C++ and graphics programming.
+| Note: This approach requires familiarity with C++ and graphics programming.

-The previous ways are fine, but for more complex shaders that require multiple passes you might want to take a look into SceneViewExtensions.
-What this class does is it lets you “inject” custom render passes into UE5 without having to modify the engine’s source code.
-Meanwhile, Global Shaders, according to UE5’s documentation, are “shaders that are not created using the Material Editor.
-Instead, they are created using C++, operate on fixed geometry and do not need to interface with materials or a mesh.”
-For this reason, Global shaders are perfect for post processing effects.
-You could also use PostProcessingShaders, but those are still tied to the post processing pipeline, which means you’d need to modify the source code.
-If you want to read more on the type of shaders unreal uses, I recommend this [blog post](https://logins.github.io/graphics/2021/03/31/UE4ShadersIntroduction.html ).
+While custom nodes work well for simpler shaders, more complex effects that require multiple rendering passes are best achieved using SceneViewExtensions and Global Shaders.
+Here’s an overview of what these two features do and how they enable advanced rendering effects in UE5.

+### Why Use SceneViewExtensions and Global Shaders?

+*SceneViewExtension* allows you to inject custom render passes without modifying the Unreal Engine source code.
+This means you can add custom post-processing steps and advanced effects to the UE5 rendering pipeline.

+*Global Shaders* are shaders created with C++ that operate on fixed geometry and don’t need to interact with materials or mesh data.
+This makes them ideal for post-processing effects and non-mesh-based shaders, like screen-space effects.
+Unlike PostProcessingShaders, Global Shaders don’t need to tie into the post-processing pipeline, so they’re more flexible and can be added directly to the rendering sequence without modifying the source code.

+For a deeper dive into shader types in Unreal Engine, check out [blog post](https://logins.github.io/graphics/2021/03/31/UE4ShadersIntroduction.html ).

 ### The game module

-For starters, we need to create a custom game module, separate from the primary one.
+To add Global Shaders in UE5, you need to create a custom game module separate from the primary one.
 This is because shaders need to be compiled at a certain point, and by the time the primary game module is initialized – it is too late.

-Assuming you already have your C++ project set up, you can do this by  first going to ProjectName/Source, creating a new folder in that directory, and naming it as you’d name the new module.
-In this post, I will call it “AuraShaderModule”, as that is what I will be implementing.

-Next you create 3 more folders in the new one: Public, Private and Shaders.
-After this, some files need to be created.

-In the root module folder:
+Here’s a step-by-step guide for setting up this custom module.

+#### Step 1: Create the Module Folder Structure

+1. Go to ProjectName/Source.
+2. Create a new folder for the module (e.g., AuraShaderModule).
+3. Inside this folder, create three subfolders:
+    * Public: for header files
+    * Private: for implementation files
+    * Shaders: for shader files
+4. Create these files:
+    * *Root Module Folder*: `AuraShaderModule.build.cs`
+    * *Public*:
-* AuraShaderModule.build.cs
+        * `AuraShaderModule.h`

-In Public:

-* AuraShaderModule.h
+        * `CustomViewExtension.h`
-* CustomViewExtension.h
+        * `OutlineShader.h`
-* OutlineShader.h
+    * *Private*:

-In Private:

-* AuraShaderModule.cpp
+        * `AuraShaderModule.cpp`
-* CustomViewExtension.cpp
+        * `CustomViewExtension.cpp`
-* OutlineShader.cpp
+        * `OutlineShader.cpp`

-Once that is done, we can start writing our module class.
+#### Step 2: Define the Module Class

+In AuraShaderModule.h, define the module class:

 ```c++
 //Public/AuraShaderModule.h